Battle of Marciano: Battle

-The Sienese had: c.
-1,000 French-Sienese horse on the right wing; then followed, in the centre, 3,000 Landsknechts, with 3,000 Grisons infantry behind them and another 3,000 French infantry on their left; the left wing was formed by 5,000 Italian infantry under Paolo Orsini.
-Strozzi's army occupied the slight slope of a hill that descended towards the Scannagallo creek.
-Il Medeghino deployed 1,200 light cavalry on his left wing, backed by 300 Uomini-d'Arme (heavy cavalry) under Marcantonio Colonna.
-The centre infantry corps was composed by 2,000 Spanish veterans and other Corsican recruits and 4,000 German Landsknechts under Niccolò Madruzzo.
-The right wing was formed by 4,000 Tuscan, 2,000 Spanish and 3,000 poorly trained Roman infantry, in three rows, with the few artillery pieces available behind.
-The reserve included 200 Spanish soldiers, veterans of the Ottoman–Habsburg wars, and a company of horse arquebusiers from Naples.

 The battle began with the attack of the Medeghino's cavalry wing, whose impetus easily routed its French-Sienese counterpart, which fled towards Foiano.
 It has been reported that the French commanders of that unit, Valleron and Fourquevaux, had been bribed by the Medeghino with 12 tin flasks filled with golden coins.
+Fourquevaux was still wounded and captured during the battle.

 To counter this first setback, Strozzi decided to launch down from the hill with the German infantry in his center.
 A chaotic melee ensued but soon the momentum of the Sienese attack began to wane under the fire of the Imperial artillery which also disorganized the Swiss attempting to relieve the first line.
 When Il Medeghino then ordered his men to launch themselves against the enemy the German and Swiss began to panic.

-This turned into a rout when Colonna's heavy cavalry, who had pursued for a while the French-Sienese cavalry, attacked the Germans, fighting across the Scannagallo, from behind.
+This turned into a rout when Colonna's heavy cavalry, who had pursued for a while the French-Sienese cavalry, enveloped the Germans, fighting across the Scannagallo, by attacking them from behind.
 The French infantry on the right wing maintained its battle order and, surrounded on every side, defended desperately until the end.
 Strozzi himself was wounded three times and was carried away by his guards.
 His lieutenant Clemente della Cervara died shortly after the battle from wounds received.

 The battle lasted for only two hours, from 11 a.m to 1 p.m.
 The Sienese army suffered 4,000 dead and 4,000 wounded or prisoners.
 Strozzi escaped capture.